ivanbez93/bigandsmallmistake/README.md

-# big and small mistake
+# Big and small mistake